-Filter Forge is promoted as a Photoshop plugin, but did you know that it works perfectly well for Paintshop Pro too?
-If you had the opportunity to grab the super special through Giveaway of the Day, earlier this week, you are in luck.
-If you missed it, don't worry, Filter Forge has regular specials (not as good as free, but still good deals) so keep an eye out for it.
+Filter Forge is promoted as a Photoshop plugin, but did you know that it works perfectly well for PaintShop Pro too?
+Although it is not a free program and it is not cheap, Filter Forge has regular specials (not as good as free, but still good deals) so keep an eye out for it.

 Filter Forge is a plugin for which you can download thousands of filters.
 Imagine that.
 It is like having 10,000 filters at your fingertip, plus hundreds and thousands of variations.
 With that math, it is worth it even at full price!
 There are so many filters to browse through that it almost becomes too much, so I went through hundreds of them to find some that might be more readily useful to you, if you are creating scrapbook pages, cards, or general graphic projects.